sament/cache_x/README.md

 === A USECASE

-You can also look at this as a way of answering
+You can also look at this as a way of ansewering the question:
-"who is doing what with that?" in your organisation.
+"What is goin on?" in your organisation.

 Imagine an industrial kitchen that sets gas on and off, and wants to keep track of actively engaged staff.